casper-ecosystem/cep18/docs/full-tutorial.md

 If you are sending the deploy on Mainnet, try several put deploys on the Testnet to understand the exact gas amount required for that deploy.
 Refer to the [note about gas price](https://docs.casper.network/developers/dapps/sending-deploys/#a-note-about-gas-price) to understand more about payment amounts and gas price adjustments.

-**The Casper platform currently does not refund any tokens as part of sending a deploy.** For example, if you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the remaining 9 CSPR.
-Refer to the [Gas and the Casper Blockchain](https://docs.casper.network/concepts/economics/gas-concepts/) documentation for further details.

 Use the following command template to deploy the contract:

 ```bash